Privacy Policy³

 DPO Contact Details

-Post: Deborah Ingley, Envirotech Group of Companies, 26 Roman Way, Coleshill, Birmingham, B46 1HQ
+Post: Deborah Ingley, Envirotech Group, 26 Roman Way, Coleshill, Birmingham, B46 1HQ

 Email: Deborah@envirotechltd.co.uk

-1. Lawful, fair and transparent – Data collection must be fair, for a legal purpose and we must be open and transparent as to how the data will be
+1. Lawful, fair, and transparent – Data collection must be fair, for a legal purpose and we must be open and transparent as to how the data will be used.

-2. Limited for its purpose – Data can only be collected for a specific, explicit and legitimate
+2. Limited for its purpose – Data can only be collected for a specific, explicit, and legitimate purpose

-3. Data minimisation – Any data collected must be necessary and not excessive for its
+• Data minimisation – Any data collected must be necessary and not excessive for its purpose

-7. Accountability and transparency – We must ensure accountability and transparency in all our use of personal We must show how we comply with each Principle.
-A written record must be kept detailing how all the data processing activities comply with each of the Principles.
+• Accountability and transparency – We must ensure accountability and transparency in all our use of personal We must show how we comply with each Principle.
+A written record must be kept detailing how all the data processing activities comply with each of the principles.
 This must be kept up to date and must be approved by the DPO.

 To comply with data protection laws and the accountability and transparency Principle of GDPR, we must demonstrate compliance.

-Envirotech Group of companies is committed to ensure all employees understand the responsibilities to ensure the following data protection obligations are meet:
+Envirotech Group is committed to ensure all employees understand the responsibilities to ensure the following data protection obligations are met:

 • Fully implement all appropriate technical and organisational measures